Advisory — OpenAI Enterprise Licensing

 Negotiate Volume Commitments Carefully

 If you commit to an annual spend to secure better rates, negotiate flexibility provisions.
 Include quarterly true-up mechanisms that allow you to adjust committed volumes based on actual adoption.
 Secure the right to reallocate unused API token spend to ChatGPT Enterprise seats or other OpenAI services.
 Cap your exposure by ensuring that overage charges above your committed volume are billed at the same discounted rate, not the full on-demand price.
-Request usage alerts at 75% and 100% of your monthly allotment so you have time to manage costs proactively.
+Request usage alerts at 75% and 100% of your monthly allotment.

 6